Leslie Hairston

-Leslie Hairston (born July 17, 1961) is an American politician who is currently alderman of the 5th ward of the City of Chicago; she was elected in 1999.
+Leslie Hairston (born July 17, 1961) is an American politician who previously served as alderperson of the 5th ward of the City of Chicago from her first election in 1999 until retiring in 2023.
 Hairston is a Hyde Park native.
-As alderman, she represents the ward in the Chicago City Council along with representatives from the 49 other Chicago wards.
+As alderman, she represented the ward in the Chicago City Council along with representatives from the 49 other Chicago wards.
 She was re-elected in 2003, 2007, 2011, 2015 and 2019.

 Early life

 Hairston was born in Chicago and grew up in the Hyde Park and South Shore neighborhoods.
 She is an alumna of the University of Chicago Lab Schools.
 Hariston earned her bachelor's degree from the University of Wisconsin, and her J.D. degree from Loyola University School of Law.
 Before becoming alderman, Hairston was in a private law practice.